Officials visit reconstructed Bara schools

 Additional Political Agent Mir Raza Ozgan, accompanied by Planning Officer Faridullah Burki and Agency Development Officer Irfan Khattak, visited several state-run schools including Government Girls Primary School, Amin Killay and GGPS Lali Jan Killay in Akakhel area.

 He inspected the schools’ buildings recently reconstructed with the financial assistance provided by Governor Special Development Programme (GSDP).
-Mir Raza expressed satisfaction over the construction material.
+The officials also checked staff attendance, registration books and asked teachers to ensure their regular duty.
+Mir Raza said 96 state schools had been destroyed in militancy-related incidents in Bara.

+He said 16 destroyed schools were reconstructed in Bara and students were shifted to the new buildings.
+Later, the official distributed sports kits among players of 12 government and private schools in Bara.